-Telephone follow-up at 3 months will be carried out by staff in the co-ordinating centre (Clinical Trials and Evaluation Unit (CTEU), University of Bristol), and will include the following elements:
+Three months after the operation, a questionnaire will be posted for self-completion, or will be administered by telephone (if a participant elects to be telephoned or fails to return the postal questionnaire), by staff at the co-ordinating centre (Clinical Trials and Evaluation Unit (CTEU), University of Bristol) and will include the following elements:

-- 8. Questionnaire about surgical complications and other adverse events occurring after discharge (e.g. stroke, myocardial infarction); further details of any event suspected to contribute to the primary outcome (see section 3.11) or to meet the definition of a serious adverse event (see Section 6) will be sought, e.g. from the admitting hospital or the participant's general practitioner.
-Check whether participant still blinded to random allocation. - 9.
-Questionnaire to identify surgical wound infections occurring after discharge (ASEPSIS post-discharge surveillance questionnaire).[25]

-10. Health Economics / Resource Use Questionnaire.

-11. Check whether patient is still blinded to allocation.
+- 8. Questionnaire about surgical complications and other adverse events occurring after discharge (e.g. stroke, myocardial infarction); further details of any event suspected to contribute to the primary outcome (see section 3.11) or to meet the definition of a serious adverse event (see Section 6) will be sought, e.g. from the admitting hospital or the participant's general practitioner. - 9.
+Questionnaire to identify surgical wound infections occurring after discharge (ASEPSIS post-discharge surveillance questionnaire).[25] - 10.
+Health Economics / Resource Use Questionnaire. - 11.
+Question asking whether a participant is aware of his/her random allocation.